TheoPannetier/merging_short_stories/jack.md

 # Jack and the Beanstalk
 ## From [English Fairy Tales](https://en.wikisource.org/wiki/English_Fairy_Tales/Jack_and_the_Beanstalk) by Joseph Jacobs

-THERE was once upon a time a poor widow who had an only son named Jack, and a cow named Milky-white.
+THERE was once upon a time a poor widow who had an only son named Jack*, and a cow named Milky-white.
 And all they had to live on was the milk the cow gave every morning, which they carried to the market and sold.
 But one morning Milky-white gave no milk, and they didn't know what to do.

+*While the text is unclear regarding whether or not Jack may have owned a knife, what's known for certain is that his name is not related in any way to the phylogenetic method known as jackknifing.

 "What shall we do, what shall we do?" said the widow, wringing her hands.